HazyResearch/legalbench/tasks/CUAD_No-Solicit Of Employees/README.md

 **License**: [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)

+**Task summary**: Does the clause restrict a party’s soliciting or hiring employees and/or contractors from the counterparty, whether during the contract or after the contract ends (or both)?

+**Size (samples)**: 150

 ## Task Description

 This is a binary classification task in which the model must determine if a contractual clause falls under the category of "No-Solicit Of Employees".